Out of the box behvaiour

-By default this checkbox is unchecked but ServiceNow will always sent the close request for SCOM Alerts to SCOM.
-Note that to enable this functionality, Bidirectional Sync must also be enabled (this is a dependency)
+By default this checkbox is unchecked but ServiceNow will always send the close request for SCOM Alerts to SCOM.
+Note that to enable this functionality, Bidirectional Sync must also be enabled (this is a dependency).

 If the ServiceNow Incident is re-opened the SCOM Alert will remain closed, but the SCOM Alert Record created in ServiceNow will remain linked to the Incident so you can see the source Alert and its properties.